JoyOfTech/test-open-data-issues/README.md

 <h1>How to add an Issue:</h1>

-1. On GitHub, navigate to the main page of the repository.

-2. Under your repository name, click <b>Issues</b>.
+1. Click the <b>Issues</b> tab above.

-3. Click <b>New issue</b>.
+2. Click <b>New issue</b>.

-4. Type a title and description for your issue.
+3. Type a title and description for your issue.

-5. Choose a label (i.e. data request or question about existing data)
+4. Choose a label (i.e. data request or question about existing data).

-6. When you're finished, click <b>Submit new issue</b>.
+5. When you're finished, click <b>Submit new issue</b>.